 Chez Andre

-This is a typical French restaurant that we’ve always found super welcoming to our family.
-They do an amazing steak tartare and they have a nice kids’ menu.
+This is a typical French restaurant we’ve always found super welcoming to our family.
+They do a fantastic steak tartare and they have a nice kids’ menu.

 Le Relais de l’Entrecote